You do not need to throw your phone in a lake

 Today’s rules:

-• Morning 60: No screens for the first 60 minutes after waking.
+- Morning 60: No screens for the first 60 minutes after waking.
 Use this time for your morning replacement activity from Day 4.
 Eat breakfast.
 Talk to someone in person.
 Get outside if possible.

-• Evening 90: All screens off 90 minutes before your target bedtime.
+- Evening 90: All screens off 90 minutes before your target bedtime.
 This is not negotiable for the remaining three days of the plan.
 Use your evening replacement activity.

-• Single-task your remaining screen time: When you do use your phone or computer today, do one thing at a time.
+- Single-task your remaining screen time: When you do use your phone or computer today, do one thing at a time.
 No second screens.
 No scrolling during video calls.
 No podcast during email.

 Day 5 goal: Screen-free first 60 minutes and last 90 minutes.
 Single-tasking during all screen use.
-To understand how your phone detox is affecting sleep and cognitive performance day by day, the screen time research explains the recovery timeline in detail.

-Day 6: Set your boundaries
+Day 6: Set your digital detox boundaries

 Component: Protect

-Create your three boundary types:
+Create your three boundary types.

-Physical boundaries — where screens are not allowed:
+Physical boundaries, where screens are not allowed:

-• Bedroom (already in place from Day 3)
+- Bedroom (already in place from Day 3)

-• Dining table (meals are screen-free starting today)
+- Dining table (meals are screen-free starting today)

-• One other space you choose: the bathroom, the car during passenger time, the living room couch — wherever your worst scrolling happens
+- One other space you choose: the bathroom, the car during passenger time, the living room couch, wherever your worst scrolling happens

-Temporal boundaries — when screens are not allowed:
+Temporal boundaries, when screens are not allowed:

-• Morning 60 and Evening 90 (already in place from Day 5)
+- Morning 60 and Evening 90 (already in place from Day 5)

-Social boundaries — communicating your changes:
+Social boundaries, communicating your changes:

-• Tell your close contacts your response times may be slower.
+- Tell your close contacts your response times may be slower.
 Most people dramatically overestimate how quickly others expect a reply.

-• Set up a brief auto-reply or status message if your work requires it: “I check messages at 9am, 1pm, and 5pm.”
+- Set up a brief auto-reply or status message if your work requires it: “I check messages at 9am, 1pm, and 5pm.”

-• If you share a household, discuss the new screen-free zones so others know what to expect.
+- If you share a household, discuss the new screen-free zones so others know what to expect.

-Write your boundaries down on paper and put the list somewhere visible — on the fridge, on your desk, on the bathroom mirror.
+Write your boundaries down on paper and put the list somewhere visible: on the fridge, on your desk, on the bathroom mirror.
 Visibility reinforces commitment.
 This written boundary list becomes the core of your ongoing digital wellness system.

 Day 6 goal: Three physical zones, three temporal windows, and social expectations communicated.

-Day 7: Lock in the system
+Day 7: Lock in your digital wellness system

 Component: Lock

-Morning: Run your first weekly review.
+Morning: run your first weekly review.

 Check your Screen Time or Digital Wellbeing data for the past six days.
 Compare it to your Day 1 baseline.
 Write down:

-• Total screen time change (percentage reduction from baseline)
+- Total screen time change (percentage reduction from baseline)

-• Number of pickups change
+- Number of pickups change

-• Which replacement activities you actually used (and which you skipped)
+- Which replacement activities you actually used (and which you skipped)

-• Which boundaries held (and which you broke)
+- Which boundaries held (and which you broke)

-• How your sleep, mood, and focus felt compared to the week before
+- How your sleep, mood, and focus felt compared to the week before

-Afternoon: Decide what stays and what adjusts.
+Afternoon: decide what stays and what adjusts.

 Not everything from this week needs to become permanent.
 Decide which changes made a noticeable difference and which felt like punishment without payoff.
 Keep the high-impact changes.
 Adjust or drop the rest.
-This is the difference between a detox (temporary) and a digital wellness routine (permanent).

-Evening: Schedule your next weekly review.
+Evening: schedule your next weekly review.

 Put a recurring 15-minute block in your calendar: same day, same time, every week.
 During this review, check your screen time data, assess your boundaries, and adjust.
-The weekly 15-minute screen time review is the lock mechanism that prevents drift back to pre-detox patterns.
-Without it, improvements fade.
-With it, they compound.

 The 7-day digital detox schedule at a glance